meshcloud/meshcloud-docs/docs/meshstack.configuration.md

 ### User Identity Lookup

-When you add users to your [meshCustomers](./meshcloud.customer.md) we currently support live typeahead for users stored in an Azure AAD Identity Provider.
+When you add users to your [meshCustomers](./meshcloud.customer.md) we currently support live typeahead for users stored in an Azure AAD Identity Provider and Google Cloud Directory (GCD).
 This makes it easier for people to invite additional users without remembering their full contact details.

+#### Configure Azure AAD

-If you have an Azure AAD as an upstream IDP you can configure this functionality You can configure these options in `meshfed.web.identityLookup` as follows:
+If you have an Azure AAD as an upstream IDP and want to use it for user lookup you must provide meshcloud with the following credentials:

 ```haskell
 { azure =